Deer look docile, but an angry mother deer attack can happen in an instant. Here’s how to avoid putting yourself or your pets in harms way.

 Many RVers would rather boondock for free than stay in a campground or resort.
-Most BLM areas, national forests, and national parks allow dispersed free camping for up to fourteen days at a time, and while you will need to supply your own power and water, you can save a ton of money on campground […]
+While you will need to supply your own power and water, you can save a ton of money on campground fees and enjoy the peace and quiet away from the crowds.
+Most BLM areas, national forests, and national parks allow dispersed […]

 In the last installment we looked at options for camping on state land, using Washington State as an example.
 This week I will share what you can expect in the way of camping and adventures when exploring the Colockum Wildlife Area, which is one of 33 wildlife areas in Washington State.
 The 105,662 acre Colockum […]